quailyquaily/quaily-i18n/README.md

   - lang/:
     - en.json: the source language file, english.
     - ...: the target language files.
+- generator/: the language files for the quaily generator, used in post, channel, widget pages
+  - lang/:
+    - en.json: the source language file, english.
+    - ...: the target language files.
-- service/: the language files for the quaily service.
+- service/: the language files for the quaily service, used in email templates.
   - locales/:
     - en.toml: the source language file, english.
     - ...: the target language files.